A generalisation of the signal-to-noise ratio using proper scoring rules: Numerical experiments

 \subsection{Experimental setup}

 In all the following experiments, we use bootstrap resampling~\cite{efron_computer_2016} across the time indices (that is, the forecast--verification pairs for each time are sampled with replacement) to approximate the sampling distribution of each statistic, in particular our estimates of the $\RPC$ and $\RSS$.
+This was also done in \citet{strommen_relationship_2023}.

 We use the \verb|scoringrules| Python library \citep{zanetta_scoringrules_2024} for computing scoring rules and the SciPy library \citep{virtanen_scipy_2020} for optimisation (see below for more details).
 The open-source Python code for the experiments performed here is available at \url{https://github.com/eviatarbach/snp}.
 In the following two subsections we discuss the scoring rules and corresponding $\RSS$ to be used for the ensemble forecasts with real-valued verifications, and for the probability forecasts with binary verifications.
 Furthermore, we provide details as to how we approximate the optimally calibrated forecast $\pi$.